fsoubelet/dotfiles/README.md

 ## Package overview

 This repository contains my configurations for a series of software and utilities that make my mac and the command line feel like home.
-These includes os defaults and terminal profile as well as shell, git, editor and package manager configurations.
+These includes OS defaults and terminal profile as well as shell, git, editors and package manager configurations.
 An installation script is included to automatically implement them on a fresh new macOS machine.

 ## Prerequisites